watsonbox/pocketsphinx-ruby/README.md

 ```

-## Keyword Spotting
+### Keyword Spotting

 Keyword spotting is another feature that is not in the current stable (0.8) releases of Pocketsphinx, having been [merged into trunk](https://github.com/cmusphinx/pocketsphinx/commit/f562f9356cc7f1ade4941ebdde0c377642a023e3) early in 2014.
-In can be useful for detecting an activation keyword in a command and control application, ignoring all other speech.
+In can be useful for detecting an activation keyword in a command and control application, while ignoring all other speech.
 Set up a recognizer as follows:

 ```ruby
 configuration = Configuration::KeywordSpotting.new('Okay computer')
 recognizer = LiveSpeechRecognizer.new(configuration)
 ```

-The `KeywordSpotting` accepts a second argument for adjusting the sensitivity of the keyword detection.
+The `KeywordSpotting` configuration accepts a second argument for adjusting the sensitivity of the keyword detection.
 Note that this is just a wrapper which sets the `keyphrase` and `kws_threshold` settings on the default configuration.

 ## Contributing